-Islamic Development Bank Institute Concludes Training for Staff of Libyan Financial Institutions
+Islamic Development Bank Institute concludes training for staff of Libyan financial institutions

-The Islamic Development Bank Institute (IsDBI) (https://IsDBInstitute.org/) organized two training programs on “Introduction to Islamic Finance” and "Islamic Finance Shari’ah and Accounting Standards", delivered during the period 19-30 May 2024 in Tunis, Tunisia.
+Tunis, Tunisia: The Islamic Development Bank Institute (IsDBI) organized two training programs on “Introduction to Islamic Finance” and "Islamic Finance Shari’ah and Accounting Standards", delivered during the period 19-30 May 2024 in Tunis, Tunisia.

 The programs were for staff of Libyan financial institutions, organized as a part of an IsDBI technical assistance grant for capacity building in Islamic finance for the Ministry of Finance of Libya.